xic19022/cnabm/README.md

 ![Figure 2](https://github.com/xic19022/cnabm/blob/figures/Fig2_SEIR.png)

 <em>Figure 2.
-Schematic illustration of an infection cycle with the change of an agent’s health status</em>
+An infection cycle with the change of an agent’s health status</em>

 The workflow of the simulation is shown in [Figure 3](https://github.com/xic19022/cnabm/blob/figures/Fig3_workflow.png).
 For each scenario, we have performed the simulation for twenty-five weeks at a one-minute timestamp; we also repeated each simulation five times to account for the stochastic nature of the disease transmission.